bglnelissen/slideToolkit/guides/INSTALL.Ubuntu 12.04 LTS - Precise Pangolin.md

 ```

 #### Step 5 - Install ImageMagick
-Download the latest ImageMagick source from there website:
+Download and install the latest version ImageMagick from there website.
+First create and go to the src directory, then download and extract ImageMagick.

 ```
 mkdir -p ~/src/ && cd ~/src